-The Trustees believe that the Preferred Alternative, Alternative B, represents cost-effective and beneficial means by which to restore or replace the injured natural resources and the services they provided.
-If this Alternative is selected in the Final RP/EA, assurance of compliance with the relevant laws, regulations, and policies as well as completion of any necessary permitting would be undertaken during the planning stages of specific restoration projects.
+The Trustees believe that the Selected Alternative, Alternative B, represents cost-effective and beneficial means by which to restore or replace the injured natural resources and the services they provided.
+Going forward, the Trustees will assure compliance with the relevant laws, regulations, and policies as well as completion of any necessary permitting during the planning stages of specific restoration projects.

-Future proposed projects would be evaluated against the same restoration priorities and factors described above, and, if needed, a further review of environmental consequences would be conducted.
+Future proposed projects will be evaluated against the same restoration priorities and factors described above, and, if needed, a further review of environmental consequences will be conducted.
 Any selected projects that are expected to have non-negligible impacts would be subject to a project-specific NEPA analysis prior to implementation.
-In addition, Section 7 consultation (under the ESA) would be completed for restoration projects that may affect threatened or endangered species or their designated critical habitat, and Section 106 of the National Historic Preservation Act would be followed for each restoration project that would be implemented.
+In addition, Section 7 consultation (under the ESA) will be completed for restoration projects that may affect threatened or endangered species or their designated critical habitat, and Section 106 of the National Historic Preservation Act will be followed for each restoration project selected to be implemented.